Senate Passes 2013-14 Budget That Delivers Tax Relief for Businesses and Families

 The budget will also continue the inflation indexing approved in 2011, in order to provide taxpayers with a hedge against inflation, and to avoid unintended tax increases that could otherwise happen as a result of normal income growth.
 The indexing provision will save taxpayers $230 million next year.

-SENATE REPUBLICANS DELIVER TAX CUTS FOR BUSINESSES TO CREATE NEW JOBS FOR YORKERS
+TO CREATE NEW JOBS FOR YORKERS